 Where possible, VRB members will make their decision on the day of a hearing and tell the veteran and his or her advocate the reasons for their decision.
-The veteran, the advocate and DVA will also receive a written copy of the VRB's decision.
+The veteran, the advocate and the Commission will also receive a written copy of the VRB's decision.

 VRB decisions and reasons are not published or made public.
-They are only provided to the veteran, the representative (if applicable) and DVA.
+They are only provided to the veteran, the representative (if applicable) and the relevant Commission.